pigs-food-waste-header.jpg

 Pig food from food waste: are there any risks involved?

 However, experts agree that it is possible to produce safe and nutritious feed for pigs from swill that has undergone heat treatment and acidification.3 This treatment is an essential step in killing any pathogens that might be present in the food.
-The serious damage caused by neglecting this step was seen during the 2001 Foot and Mouth Disease outbreak in Europe which is estimated to have cost up to €12 billion in damages.8 It is now known that this viral disease outbreak occurred after certain farmers in the UK illegally fed food waste to pigs without treating it first.3 Other diseases that affect livestock such as the African Swine Fever and the Mad Cow Disease are similarly known to have spread through contaminated feed.
+The severe damage caused by neglecting this step was seen during the 2001 Foot and Mouth Disease outbreak in Europe, which is estimated to have cost up to €12 billion in damages.8 It is now known that this viral disease outbreak occurred after certain farmers in the UK illegally fed food waste to pigs without treating it first.3 Other diseases that affect livestock, such as the African Swine Fever and the Mad Cow Disease, are similarly known to have spread through contaminated feed.
 Because of this, the feeding of food waste to farm animals is heavily restricted in the EU.

 Pig nutrition & food waste

 Next to safety, another aspect to consider while feeding food waste to pigs is whether such a diet meets their nutritional requirements.
 Food-waste-turned-swill is often not a complete source of nutrition for pigs.
-This is especially true for today's fast-growing pigs that have been bred for the mainstream pig industry.
+This is especially true for today's fast-growing pigs bred for the mainstream pig industry.
 However, there are some strategies that can be used to overcome this.
 Farms that feed pigs with food waste must source surplus food from a wide variety of food businesses to find enough consistency in nutrients.3 Swill is also often blended with conventional feed ingredients such as wheat middlings or spent brewers’ grains before feeding it to the pigs.3 This blending is monitored by trained animal nutritionists who first separate surplus food into nutritional categories and adjust the final feed based on the pigs’ dietary needs.3

 So, what’s the best way forward?

 Despite the risk, the idea of recycling food waste by converting it to pig feed is still worth considering.
-In Europe, 88 million tonnes of food leaves supply chains as waste every year.9 Of this, at least 14 million tonnes can be recycled into feed for pigs if the current legislation is changed to ensure appropriate treatment,3 which could in turn lower methane emissions from food waste.
+In Europe, 88 million tonnes of food leaves supply chains as waste every year.9 Of this, at least 14 million tonnes can be recycled into feed for pigs if the current legislation is changed to ensure appropriate treatment,3 which could significantly lower methane emissions from food waste.

 Related articles